Guide to the Math and Math/Stats Major

 - Math 315 - Topics in Probability and Statistics

-- two math electives above Math 236 At least one of these courses must be taken outside of the Applied Mathematics area.
+- plus two additional Mathematics courses above math 236 (one of which may be Computer Science 324), at least one of which must be taken outside of the Applied Mathematics area.

 CS 111 (Introduction to Computer Science) is also recommended.